Katie Noonan: 2011–2012: Songs from the British Isles and Songs of the Southern Skies

 In 2011, Noonan collaborated with Karin Schaupp and toured Songs from the British Isles.
 An EP was released available only from Noonan's website.
 In 2012, the two recorded Songs of the Southern Skies.
 The album was nominated for two ARIA Awards at the 2012 ceremony.

 2013: Songbook and Fierce Hearts

-In 2013, Noonan released Songbook, an album that saw Noonan re-recording songs from her time in george and Elixir.
-She also worked with the Sydney Dance Company on the production, Les Illuminations.
+In 2013, Noonan released Songbook, an album that saw her re-recording songs from her time in George and Elixir.
+She also worked with the Sydney Dance Company on the production Les Illuminations.

 2014: Fierce Hearts

 In 2014, she released Fierce Hearts which was nominated for an ARIA Award at the 2014 ceremony.
 It was music alongside a contemporary circus show by Circa.

 2015: Transmutant

 In 2015, Noonan released Transmutant through Universal Music Australia.
 The album peaked at number 33 on the ARIA Charts.

 2016: With Love and Fury

-In 2016, Noonan collaborated with Brodsky Quartet and released With Love and Fury in April.
+In 2016, Noonan collaborated with the Brodsky Quartet and released With Love and Fury in April.
 They toured Australia throughout April and May.